daskeyboard/daskeyboard-applet--h2o-reminder-international/README.md

-# Q Applet: H2O Reminder International
+# Q Applet: H2O Reminder - International

-Do you drink enough water?
-Do you always forget to drink water regularly?
+Do you drink enough water during the day?

-Drink water is essential for the health.
-Just complet the different information, and the `H2O Reminder International` allows to track the quantity of water, and reminds to drink water each hour.
+Drink water is essential for an healthy life.
+This applet will remind you to drink every hour the right quantity of water based on your body mass, gender and life style.

 [GitHub repository](https://github.com/daskeyboard/daskeyboard-applet--workout-reminder)

 ## Example

-The "H" key will blink yellow every hour and :10 minutes to remind you to drink water.
+The "H" key will blink yellow every hour and :30 minutes to remind you to drink water.

 ![H2O Reminder International on a Das Keybaord Q](assets/image.png "H2O Reminder International result")